aedart/data-transfer-object-dto/README.md

 ### Bug Report ###

-If you are convinced that you have found a bug, at the very least you should create a new issue.
+If you are convinced that you have found a bug, then at the very least you should create a new issue.
 In that given issue, you should as a minimum describe the following;

 * Where is the defect located
 * A good, short and precise description of the defect (Why is it a defect)